 Where the design community meets.

 Sydney, Australia Interaction Designer, Dabbler in Front-end Code and Stickler for Good Microcopy.
-Joined about 8 years ago via an invitation from Carlos M.
+Joined over 8 years ago via an invitation from Carlos M.

 Personally, I don't think so.
 Tools like Drama, Principle and Flinto are really well positioned to experiment on interactions beyond the capabilities of Sketch, Figma, Invision or Marvel.
 I'm not bothered by both existing to be honest.